davidtheclark/react-displace/README.md

 npm install react-displace
 ```

-You'll need to building CommonJS.
+You'll need to be using a bundler like Browserify, Webpack, or Rollup.

+`dist/displace.js` is the Babel-compiled code that you will use.

 ### React Dependency